orange-cloudfoundry/static-creds-broker/README.md

 # Config reference

-NOTE:
+This section lists the configuration key/values that this broker supports (passed through env vars or yml config files).

+Conventional notation:
-- {SERVICE_ID} should be replaced be your own service id which is a string used to identify service.
+- {SERVICE_ID} should be replaced in keys by your own service id which is a string used to identify service.
-- {PLAN_ID} should be replaced be your own plan id which is a string used to identify different plans defined in a service.
+- {PLAN_ID} should be replaced in key by your own plan id which is a string used to identify different plans defined in a service.

 Please notice that from 2.X version, there has been a complete refactoring leading to non backward compatible API changes.
 Thus, to benefit from new 2.X version, you will need to review your exiting configuration to ensure it is compliant